- Contact Us

-One Zendesk trigger can cause a lot of trouble for ChannelReply users: the “Notify requester of comment update” trigger.
+One Zendesk trigger can cause a lot of trouble for ChannelReply users: "Notify requester and CCs of comment update."
+(Note: This may be called "Notify requester of comment update" instead if you have an older Zendesk account.)
 It’s most likely the problem if you’re experiencing one of the following issues:

 Don't care why?
 Jump straight to how to solve it.

 If your Amazon, Shopify or Walmart customers are getting more than one copy of each reply you send from Zendesk, it’s due to this trigger.
 “Notify requester and CCs of comment update” is causing Zendesk to email the customer directly whenever you reply.
 At the same time, ChannelReply is creating and sending its own message.